 What is an Exclusive Buyer-Broker Agreement?

 Anyone who hires a real estate agent will have to sign a contract.
-For sellers, it’s a listing agreement, for buyers its buyer’s agency agreement.
-For agents, this is an important contract as it ensures they’ll be paid for their services.
-Real estate agents work on a commission basis and only make a commission when they help buy/sell a property.
+For sellers, it’s a listing agreement, for buyers it’s a buyer’s agency agreement.
+For real estate agents, who work on commission and only earn money only after they help buy or sell, this is important as it ensures they’ll be paid for their services.
 The exclusive agency agreement holds the buyer to the agent, meaning that they can’t just drop the agent and avoid paying the commission.
-Exclusive buyer-broker agreements aren’t the only contracts that agents deal in, but it is the most common one.
+Exclusive buyer-broker agreements aren’t the only contracts that agents deal in, but they are the most common type.

-Like a lot of real estate lingo, this contract goes by a lot of names.
-Buyer’s agency agreement, buyer-broker agreement, exclusive buyer agency agreement, etc. Whatever they call it they all break down into a few key elements.
-These will outline the duties of the agent, the rights of the buyer, how the commission will be handled, and how your relationship with the agent will work.
+Like a lot of real estate lingo, this contract goes by a lot of names—buyer’s agency agreement, buyer-broker agreement, exclusive buyer agency agreement, and so forth.
+Whatever they call it they all break down into a few key elements.
+These outline the duties of the agent, the rights of the buyer, how the commission will be handled, and how your relationship with the agent will work.

 What Goes into an Exclusive Buyer-Broker Agreement?

-Every agency will have its own contract with some including extra clauses and others less.
-The majority though will include the following elements at a minimum.
+Every agency will have its own contract.
+Some will include extra clauses and others will have less.
+But the majority will include the following elements at a minimum.
 Make sure to read it carefully and ask questions if there’s anything you’re not sure about.